San Antonio: College sports

 The University of Texas at San Antonio fields San Antonio's NCAA Division I athletic teams, known as the UTSA Roadrunners.
-The teams play in Conference USA.
+The teams play in the American Athletic Conference.
 The university added football in 2011, hiring former University of Miami coach Larry Coker as its initial head coach.
 Roadrunner football began play in 2011, with a record of 4–6.
 UTSA set attendance records for both highest attendance at an inaugural game (56,743) and highest average attendance for a first year program (35,521).
-The Roadrunners moved to the Western Athletic Conference in 2012, and to Conference USA in 2013.
-University of the Incarnate Word (UIW) also fields a full slate of NCAA Division I athletic teams, known as the Incarnate Word Cardinals; however, their football team competes in the Football Championship Subdivision (FCS) in the Southland Conference.
-Since 2018, UIW's football team has won two Southland Conference championships and has made two appearances in the FCS playoffs.
+The Roadrunners moved to the Western Athletic Conference in 2012, to Conference USA in 2013, and to the American Athletic Conference in 2023.

+The University of the Incarnate Word (UIW) also fields a full slate of NCAA Division I athletic teams, known as the Incarnate Word Cardinals.
+UIW's football team competes in the Football Championship Subdivision (FCS) in the Southland Conference.
+Since 2018, UIW's football team has won three Southland Conference championships and has made three appearances in the FCS playoffs.

 Trinity University fields all the typical collegiate sports, but at the NCAA Division III level.
 Trinity competes in the Southern Collegiate Athletic Conference (SCAC).
 The Trinity baseball team won the 2016 Division III College World Series, one of six national team and 21 national individual championships won by the school's athletic program in the Division III era.
 Prior to moving to Division III, Trinity was a national power in tennis, winning five USTA women's championships and one NCAA men's title between 1968 and 1976.
 Chuck McKinley won the men's championship at Wimbledon and was a member of the winning Davis Cup team as a student at Trinity in 1963.

-San Antonio hosts the NCAA football Alamo Bowl each December, played among the Big XII and Pac-12 each December in the Alamodome.
+San Antonio hosts the NCAA football Alamo Bowl each December.
 The city is also home of the U.S. Army All-American Bowl, played annually in the Alamodome and televised live on NBC.
 The Bowl is an East versus West showdown featuring the nation's top 90 high school football senior players.
 The game has featured NFL stars Reggie Bush, Vince Young, Adrian Peterson, and many other college and NFL stars.

 The University of Texas at San Antonio fields the only collegiate men's rugby team in the city.
 UTSA competes in Division III Texas Rugby Union.